ibm-cloud-docs/devsecops/devsecops-git-submodules.md

 # Configuring cloning of Git submodules
 {: #cd-devsecops-clone-submodules}

+The process of create a copy of your Git repository (repo) in your local computer is called a *Git cloning*.
+The copy that is created in your local computer is called as *Git Clone*.

-By default, the Git clone in the pipelines do not clone the submodules in a repository (repo).
+By default, the Git clones in the pipelines do not clone the submodules in a repository.
 However, you can enable cloning the submodules in the user repositories (application repo and one-pipeline configuration repo) by setting either one of the opt-in flags.
 {: shortdesc}

-Currently, `git clone` in pipelines uses HTTPS, SSH is not supported.
+Currently, Git clone in pipelines uses HTTPS, SSH is not supported.
 To clone the submodules, the ``.gitmodules`` file in the Git repository must use either HTTPS URLs or relative URLs.
 {: note}

 The opt-in flags are as follows:

-* Set the opt-in flag `opt-in-clone-submodules` to 1 to enable cloning of the submodules.
-* Set the opt-in flag `opt-in-clone-remote-submodules` to 1 to enable cloning of the submodules by using the status of the submodule’s remote-tracking branch to update the submodule, rather than the superproject’s recorded SHA-1.
+* `opt-in-clone-submodules`
+* `opt-in-clone-remote-submodules`

 ## Opt-in parameters
 {: #cd-devsecops-submodule-params}